Fil-24/HackHubWeb/hackhub_frontend/README.md

 **HackHub** is a web application designed to fully digitalize the management of hackathons — time-limited competitions where teams develop and deliver a project to achieve a common goal.
 The platform centralizes every phase of the event, from participant registration to winner proclamation.

-Built with a **Java Spring Boot** backend and an **Angular 21** frontend with PWA support, HackHub provides a role-based environment where organizers can create and manage events, teams can register and submit their projects, judges can evaluate submissions, and mentors can support participants throughout the competition.
+Built with a **Java Spring Boot** backend and an **Angular 21** frontend, HackHub provides a role-based environment where organizers can create and manage events, teams can register and submit their projects, judges can evaluate submissions, and mentors can support participants throughout the competition.

 ---